-Today, Nikon replaced the Nikon D5200 – launched on November 5, 2012 – with the D5300.The D5300 is a far more significant update than it’s predecessor, which was – as I pointed out in this article – apart of a few details, virtually indistinguishable from the D3200.
-The D5300 is the first Nikon DSLR to feature built-in GPS (including the A-GPS known from smart-phones) and Wifi capability, the first with the new Expeed-4 processing engine and the second APS-C or DX Nikon – after the D7100 – to forgo the optical low pass filter (OLPF), sometimes also called anti-aliasing filter.
+Today, Nikon replaced the Nikon D5200 – launched on November 5, 2013 – with the D5300.The D5300 is a far more significant update than it’s predecessor, which was – as I pointed out in a previous article, virtually indistinguishable from the D3200.
+Today, Nikon replaced the Nikon D5200 - launched in November 2013

 One of the first things I did upon the arrival of my D7100, was to check if it would properly work with my GPS, because the one thing that I have been missing dearly during my recent travels was the ability to properly geo-locate my shots.
 Here’s what I have found.
 One of the first things I did on the arrival of my D7100, was checking if it would properly work with my GPS, because the one thing I have been missing during my recent travels was the ability to properly geo-locate my shots.
 Co…